 One unfortunate complaint which I have seen crop up time and again for HostPapa concerns server speeds.
-Unfortunately many customers have mentioned that it can take a long time for a WordPress websites to load.
+Unfortunately, many customers have mentioned that it can take a long time for WordPress websites to load.
 Some people have stated that the WP admin interface is quite slow too.

 When asked about these problems, HostPapa was quick to point toward plugins as the culprit.
 Whether or not this is the case is hard to say, but customers who transferred their sites away did say that they received much faster service elsewhere.

-They actually have a whole series of WordPress tutorials on Youtube:
+They have a whole series of WordPress tutorials on Youtube: